ForeignOx/notes/Physics/Component 2/Orbits/Eclipsing Binaries.md

-If a close binary star system which we happen to view edge on, is called an eclipsing binary. [[The Transit method]] can be used to get information about these
+If a close binary star system which we happen to view edge on, is called an eclipsing binary. [[The Transit Method]] can be used to get information about these

 #Physics #Orbits #Definition